bitsanity/ADILOS/README.md

 This is a demonstration XML-RPC service and kgagent that provides authenticated and encrypted communications without relying on HTTPS or any centralized certification authority.

-# kgprotocol (Details)

-Let/note:

-1. **Curve** is the Elliptic Curve well known to cryptographers as __secp256k1__
-2. **Signature** is an Elliptic Curve Digital Signature Algorithm (ECDSA) digital signature, generated using the Curve
-  * ECDSA signatures are 65 - 72 bytes
-3. **Verify** means use ECDSA to verify a signature using the Curve
-4. **Private Key** is a 32-byte (256-bit) unsigned big integer initialized with a random value
-5. **Public Key** is a value created by correctly applying a private key to the Curve
-  * 33 bytes if using compressed form of key:
-    * 32 bytes containing the X-coordinate of the point on the Curve
-    * leading 0x03 byte indicating compressed key
-  * 65 bytes if uncompressed form:
-    * 64 bytes for the X,Y coord pair
-    * leading 0x04 byte indicating uncompressed key
-6. A **Challenge** consists of two parts concatenated and converted to Base64:
-  * a gatekeeper's public key
-  * a signature of the public key using the corresponding private key
-7. A **Response** consists of two parts concatenated and converted to Base64:
-  * public key selected by user (33 or 65 bytes)
-  * Responder's signature of the last signature in a Challenge

 ## A. Expectations for any **keymaster**